 At the end of each semester, all students who have earned a final grade of BA or higher (90%) in every class will be placed on the CELCIS Honor Roll.
 The Honor Roll is posted on the wall in the main hallway of the CELCIS office in the garden level of Ellsworth Hall.

-- If a student fails one or more classes, then the student gets placed on Probation 1 for the next semester.
+- If a student fails all of their classes, the student gets placed on Probation 1 for the next semester.

-- If that student then fails one or more classes in the following semester, the student gets placed on Probation 2, and is automatically given a contract, which must be signed at a meeting with the CELCIS chair or the CELCIS assistant director.
+- If that student then fails more classes in the following semester, the student gets placed on Probation 2, and is automatically given a contract which must be signed at a meeting with the CELCIS Assistant Manager or the CELCIS chair.

-- If a Probation 2/Contract student fails any class the next semester, the student may be dismissed from the program.
-NOTE: The CELCIS chair reserves the right to dismiss students who are not on probation, or on Probation 1 in certain circumstances such as excessive absences or inappropriate behavior.
+- If a student on Probation 2 fails a majority of classes the next semester, the student may be dismissed from the program.
+The CELCIS chair reserves the right to dismiss any student with excessive absences or inappropriate behavior.

 - If a student on Probation 1 or 2 passes all of his/her classes for the semester, then the probation status will be removed.

-- With the permission of the CELCIS chair, students who have been dismissed from CELCIS may be eligible to return after taking a minimum of one academic semester (fall or spring) off.
-If students are given permission to return, they will not be on probation when they re-start their classes.
+- With the permission of the chair, students who have been dismissed from CELCIS may be eligible to return after taking a minimum of one academic semester off.
+If students are given permission to return, they will not be on probation when they restart their classes.
 Probation status does not carry over for students who have been dismissed.

 - Students who have been dismissed twice are not eligible to return to CELCIS.